lippertmarkus/lippertmarkus.github.io/_posts/2021-09-04-containers-without-docker-desktop.md

 ## Linux Containers

 For Linux containers you can install the Docker Daemon in WSL2.
 Installing WSL is explained [here](https://docs.microsoft.com/en-us/windows/wsl/install) or you can use an already existing Ubuntu distribution.
-Before you can install Docker you need to [enable systemd with a little hack](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033) (**Update** I also had success enabling systemd with [distrod](https://github.com/nullpo-head/wsl-distrod) which seems like a less hacky solution).):
+Before you can install Docker you need to [enable systemd with a little hack](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033) (**Update:** I also had success enabling systemd with [distrod](https://github.com/nullpo-head/wsl-distrod) which seems like a less hacky solution):
 ```bash
 sudo apt-get update
 sudo apt install -yqq fontconfig daemonize